Emergency service response codes: United States

 Some agencies may use the terms "upgrade" and "downgrade" to denote an increase or decrease in priority.
-For example, if a police unit is conducting a Code 1 response to an argument, and the dispatcher reports that the argument has escalated to a fight, the unit may report an "upgrade" to a Code 3 response.
-The term downgrade may be used in the opposite situation.
+For example, if a police unit is conducting a Code 1 response to an argument, and the dispatcher reports that the argument has escalated to a fight, the unit may "upgrade" to a Code 3 response, or be directed to do so.
+"Downgrade" may be used in the opposite situation; for example, if police are responding Code 2 to assist at a fire, but the fire department manages to get the scene under control, the responding police units may be asked to "downgrade" to Code 1.
+"Increase code" and "decrease code" are used interchangeably, usually by units themselves instead of dispatchers.